-- (g) The casual loading is paid instead of annual leave, paid personal/carer's leave, notice of termination, redundancy benefits and the other conditions of full-time or part-time employment. - (h) A casual employee working overtime or outside ordinary hours will be paid the overtime rate in clause 16-Overtime and an additional 10% loading for the work performed.
+- (g) The casual loading is paid instead of annual leave, paid personal/carer's leave, notice of termination, redundancy benefits and the other conditions of full-time or part-time employment. - (h) A casual employee working overtime or outside ordinary hours will be paid the overtime rate in clause 16-Overtime and an additional amount of 10% of the ordinary hourly rate for the work performed.